Style: What makes a good Participant Information Sheet

 If appropriate, the risks of pregnancy and requirements for contraception should be handled sensitively (visit 'Content > PIS > Young people and pregnancy')

 Information provided by a series of workshops held with young people from the NIHR Medicines for Children Research Network (MCRN) Young Persons' Advisory Group (YPAG).
-Further guidance is provided on our 'Links' page.
+Further guidance is provided on our 'Resources' page.

 The style of Participant Information Sheet (PIS) delivered in an emergency situation should be designed with that specific use in mind.